Pratham-T/BSPForum/README.md

 ### Live Demo
 See the deployed site on heroku here: [BSPForum on Heroku](https://mysterious-thicket-22436.herokuapp.com/)

+Note: Heroku does not let static images in the free hosting.
+So posts with images are not available in this demo.
+If you try to upload image in new post, website will crash.

 ### Features
 1. Registration system allows users to register themselves using email id, username, first name, last name and password.
     - Email verification was implemented but commented out (code still present in the source) due to complications in sending emails.